bl-rocks/codewars/readme.txt

 	}
 }

 After you created the test.java file you should go back in and modify it depending upon which function you wish to use.
-For example, to use the Solution object which contains the camelCase() function use the code above.  please note all files should reside in the same directory
+For example, to use the Solution object which contains the camelCase() function use the code above.  please note all files should reside in the same directory.

+Brian Laws 5/18/20